MattePalte/Tensorflow-VS-MXNet-Benchmark/january-milestone.md

 1. Read first paper of MXNet and Tensorflow
 1. Capture the result of LeNet -> 6 million different verion of mnist (data augmentation is also possible)

-1. Explore low level linear algebra
+1. Explore low level linear algebra (do some benchmarking)

-## ADditional notes
+## Additional notes
 Try running differnet ways of dot product -> emprical result which api is better (random matrices, dot product)

 Benchmark code-> for normal users like me